andrepolischuk/andrepolischuk.github.io/pages/architecture-micro-frontends.md

 </html>
 ```

-### Custom Events
+### Custom events

 This method is similar to the event bus but is implemented through the built-in [`CustomEvent` API](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent).
-This is the only method of communication when embedding a micro-application through Custom Elements along with HTML element attributes.
+This is the only method of communication when embedding a micro-application through custom elements along with HTML element attributes.

 ```html
 <html>